envygeeks/jekyll-docker/README.md

 ## Building Our Images

-You can build our images or any specific tag of an image with `bundle exec docker-template jekyll` or `bundle exec docker-template jekyll:tag`, yes it's that simple to build our images even if it looks complicated it's not.
+You can build our images or any specific tag of an image with `bundle exec docker-template build jekyll` or `bundle exec docker-template build jekyll:tag`, yes it's that simple to build our images even if it looks complicated it's not.

 ## Contributing

 * Fork the current repo; `bundle install`
-* `opts.yml` holds the version, gems and most everything.
+* `opts.yml` and `repos/*/opts.yml` holds the version, gems and most everything.
 * If you are updating to the latest version of Jekyll, the version tables at the top.
-* Build all the tags with `bundle exec docker-template jekyll` or tag `docker-template jekyll:tag`
+* Build all the tags with `bundle exec docker-template build jekyll` or tag `docker-template build jekyll:tag`
-* Ensure that your indented changes work as they're supposed to and `docker-template --sync`
+* Ensure that your intended changes work as they're supposed to and `docker-template build jekyll --sync-only`
 * Ship a pull request if you wish to have it reviewed for all users!

 [pygments.rb]: https://github.com/tmm1/pygments.rb